Bills

 Existing law requires the Labor Commissioner to investigate allegations that a contractor or subcontractor violated the law regulating public works projects, including the payment of prevailing wages.
 Existing law requires each contractor and subcontractor on a public works project to keep accurate payroll records, showing the name, address, social security number, work classification, straight time and overtime hours worked each day and week, and the actual per diem wages paid to each journeyman, apprentice, worker, or other employee employed by the contractor or subcontractor in connection with the public work.

 This bill would require an awarding body or owner to give reasonable access, as defined, to representatives of a joint-labor management committee in order to monitor compliance with the prevailing wage and apprenticeship requirements.
+The bill would authorize an awarding body, owner, contractor, or subcontractor to deny or revoke access to the committees representative if the representative fails or refuses to comply with job site safety requirements, as specified.
 The bill would authorize the committee to bring an action against an awarding body, contractor, or subcontractor that willfully denies the committees representative reasonable access.
-The bill would require the court to award various civil penalties and costs, as specified.
+The bill would require authorize the court to award various civil penalties and costs, as specified. a civil penalty, not to exceed $1,000, and would require the court to award reasonable attorneys fees and costs to the prevailing party.
 By expanding the definition of a crime, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.